 The relations between the European Parliament and the parliaments of the republics of the South Caucasus - Armenia, Azerbaijan and Georgia - are conducted within the framework of the Delegation to the EU-Armenia and EU-Azerbaijan Parliamentary Cooperation Committees (PCCs) and to the EU-Georgia Parliamentary Association Committee.
 For the PCCs, these joint parliamentary bodies are provided for by the Partnership and Cooperation Agreements (PCAs) which the EU entered with Armenia and Azerbaijan in 1996, and which entered into force on 1 July 1999.

 The European Parliament Delegation to the EU-Armenia, EU-Azerbaijan PCCs and EU-Georgia PAC is composed of 18 members and a similar number of substitutes.
-In principle, each body holds one meeting per year - alternating between the host country and one of the working places of the European Parliament.
+The PCCs hold, in principle, one meeting a year and the PAC two, alternating between the host country and one of the working places of the European Parliament.